The 2027 pension IHT reform — what you need to know.

 - Under current rules: Only the house and savings count for IHT — £400,000.
 With a nil-rate band of £500,000 (including residence nil-rate band), IHT = £0.
 Beneficiaries pay income tax on pension withdrawals only.

-The pension inheritance calculator models both current and proposed rules.
+The pension inheritance calculator models both pre-reform and post-reform rules.

 Actions to consider before the change